caiminkeavney/Optical_Detectors_Assignment/README.md

 Addition:

-$6.$ The main function now also returns a histogram, displaying the most common FWHM found when gaussian fitting.
+$6.$ The main function now also returns a histogram, illustrating the most common FWHM found when gaussian fitting.
 The results suggest that most stars have a FWHM of around 1.75, which seems logically reasonable.